-A.1 Example of a validation record for electrical non-utility metering systems
+Example of a validation record for electrical non-utility metering systems

-Validation record for electrical non-utility metering systems See Section 7.3.1 on requirements for validating electrical non-utility metering systems Name of premises: Name of person undertaking validation: Address of premises: Qualification and/or certified licence number: Date of validation: Where multipliers are applied to ID CT Ratio^ Where multipliers are applied to a meter reading prior to output: Description Wiring a meter reading after output: check\ (meter brand (of the (meter no. and type) installed or tenancy / CTs) unit no.) Does the meter If so, confirm Can the If so, record If not, use tong-testing or a hand-held meter to the the meter compare measured current and meter face current face reading meter need to be multiplication multiplier be multiplier and per phase multiplied to factor to be interrogated attach calculate the true applied to on the meter photographic Comparison meter Sub-meter current per account for the consumption? face? evidence phase current per phase CT Ratio: Yes / No Yes / No
+Validation record for electrical non-utility metering systems

+See Section 7.3.1 on requirements for validating electrical non-utility metering systems

+Name of premises: Name of person undertaking validation: on: Address of premises: Qualification and/or certified licence number: e Date of validation: ID (meter no. or tenancy / unit no.) Description (meter brand and type) Wiring check CT Ratio^ (of the installed CTs) Where multipliers are applied to a meter reading after output: g prior to output t: Does the meterIf so, confirmface readingtheneed to bemultiplicationmultiplied tofactor to be Can the meter multiplier be interrogated If so, record the meter multiplier and attach r a hand-held mete nt and meter face calculate the true consumption? applied to account for CT Ratio: the on the meter face? photographic evidence Sub-meter phase current per Comparison me current per phas Yes / No Yes / No / / / / Yes / No Yes / No / / / / Yes / No Yes / No / / / 1